zcashe/cse15l-lab-reports/lab2.md

 ### Other relevant argument field values:

-Argument url of type URI, which contains the url we are changing and loading the page with.

-Then we have the empty chatString value, the string array parameters which will contain the split url query.
+W have the empty chatString value, the string array parameters which will contain the split url query.

 ### Which values change: